Cambrian Line: 2018 track upgrades

 In 2018, Network Rail began upgrading 3.7 mi of track at a cost of £7.5 million.
 As well as improving reliability by replacing track, Network Rail and Powys County Council installed over a mile of new road and two road over rail bridges at Ystrad Fawr and Rallt.
 This has closed eight level crossings and improved safety for local residents.

 ETCS upgrade announcement 2020

-The UK Government Transport Secretary Grant Shapps announced on 21 August 2020 that £3m in funding had been authorised to advance plans to upgrade signalling on the 241 km Cambrian line from Shrewsbury Sutton Bridge Junction to Aberystwyth and Pwllheli.
+The UK Government's Transport Secretary Grant Shapps announced on 21 August 2020 that £3m in funding had been authorised to advance plans to upgrade signalling on the 241 km Cambrian line from Shrewsbury Sutton Bridge Junction to Aberystwyth and Pwllheli.
 "The planned state-of-the-art digital signalling system will modernise the network, improving reliability of services, and supporting the introduction of a new fleet being rolled out across the network in December 2022", the minister said.

+Accidents and incidents

+Abermule 1921

+The worst accident on the Cambrian Line – and the worst on the former Cambrian Railways system – occurred on 26 January 1921 on the single-tracked line between Abermule and Newtown.
+A westbound stopping train from Whitchurch set off from Abermule without the correct authority, and collided head-on with an eastbound express from Aberystwyth.
+Seventeen people were killed, including the driver and fireman of the stopping train.

+2009 level crossing incident

+On 2 September 2009, a Class 97/3 locomotive, operated by Network Rail, collided with a Fiat Punto on a user worked crossing near Penrhyndeudraeth.
+The driver of the car, an 83-year-old local resident, was killed in the collision.
+Prior to her death, the victim had been a regular user of the level crossing for more than 40 years, and relied on her knowledge of passenger train timetables to determine when it was safe to cross.
+On the day of the collision, she had not used the telephone prior to crossing.